kotheoha/ACAIM/README.md

 # ACAIM

-Here, is presented the training process of my impending to publish project/paper **Adaptive Content-Aware Influence Maximization through Online Stochastic Ranking** in the "IEEE Transactions on Knowledge and Data Engineering" - **TKDE** journal.
+Here, is presented the training process of my impending to publish project/paper **Adaptive Content-Aware Influence Maximization through Online Learning To Rank** in the "IEEE Transactions on Knowledge and Data Engineering" - **TKDE** journal.
 In short, that project is mentioned as **ACAIM**, since it introduces and studies the novel ACAIM problem.

 I stress that the input files that I provide here to run the training in ACAIM are random and tiny VK (https://VK.com) samples compared to the ones used in TKDE version.
 There, I deal with millions of VK data.
 Here, I just provide these tiny samples to help one to follow the flow of training by understanding the format of input and output files.